MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v1.0.12/New-AzureRmDataLakeStoreAccount.md

 ### -Tags
 Specifies tags as key-value pairs.
-You can use tags to identify a Data Lake Store account from other azure_2 resources.
+You can use tags to identify a Data Lake Store account from other Azure resources.

 ```yaml
 Type: Hashtable[]